bull-sec/jekyll-klise/_posts/decent-photos-on-the-cheap/decent-photos-on-the-cheap.md

 The trouble is, taking photos of miniatures is sort of important if you want people to see them (and you don't want them all in your house), but professional photography equipment is expensive, so I had a think and a Google as to how to take "half-decent" photos of my minis without breaking the bank (and ideally without spending much at all)

-> Bear in mind that I'm in no way a professional and my advice should be taken as that of a rank amateur
+> Disclaimer: I'm in no way a professional at this and my advice should be taken as that of a rank amateur

 We're going to need a few things: